 When Bah, Humbug Was the Law

 “Bah!
 Humbug!”
-Thus Scrooge greeted his nephew one Christmas Eve and with two words became one of literature’s most enduring characters and gained immortality as the original Grinch.
+That’s how Scrooge greeted his nephew one Christmas Eve.
+Those two words earned Scrooge immortality as the original Grinch and made him one of literature’s most enduring characters.

+Why Would Anyone Not Like Christmas?
 The answer lies in the political and religious upheavals that shook seventeenth century England.
-Christmas partying and gift giving mimicked traditions of an ancient Roman December feast called Saturnalia.
+Christmas partying and gift giving mimicked ancient Roman practices during the December feast of Saturnalia.
 Stalwart Puritans thus considered them heathen.

 On Christmas Day 1621 Plymouth colony’s Governor Bradford found settlers “gaming [and] reveling in the streets.”
 He promptly sent them back to work.3